kenkangxgwe/Matypetica/README.md

 ## Design Patterns

 There are several possible design patterns to introduce type system into Wolfram Language.
-The current code only provides the Head-based solution based on the type system implemented in [WolframLanguageServer](https://github.com/kenkangxgwe/lsp-wl).
+The current code only provides the head-based solution based on the type system implemented in [WolframLanguageServer](https://github.com/kenkangxgwe/lsp-wl).

 ### Head-based